asd12288/scam-alert/extension/README.md

 # Scam-Protector Chrome Extension

+> **⚠️ DEVELOPMENT STATUS: This extension is currently under development and not yet available in browser stores.
+Check our website for updates on the official release date.**

 A Chrome extension that automatically scans links on web pages and warns users about potentially risky websites.

 ## Features